Tennessee Court Records

 Court appearances are usually mandatory if they are specified on the ticket.

-If a court appearance is mandatory, the first appearance (arraignment) will be where you will enter your GUILTY plea before the judge and acquiesce to pay off your fines and associated charges.
-Your ticket cannot be paid off beforehand if a court appearance is required.
+If a court appearance is mandatory, the first appearance (arraignment) will be where you will enter your GUILTY plea before the judge and agree to pay off your fines and associated charges.
+If a court appearance is required, your ticket cannot be paid off beforehand.
 This may be seen as a conviction and will add points to your driving record.

 Citations should be paid within 15 days of issuance of the ticket, and summons should be paid within 10 days of the court appearance date.